nicolargo/glances/docs/aoa/network.rst

 expression works as expected.
 You can use an online tool like `regex101`_ in order to test your regular expression.

-You also can automatically hide intercae with no traffic using the ``hide_zero`` configuration key.
+You also can automatically hide interface with no traffic using the ``hide_zero`` configuration key.
 The optional ``hide_threshold_bytes`` option can also be used to set a threshold higher than zero.